xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 ![Screenshot 2022-08-16 at 12.53.39 PM.png]({{site.baseurl}}/images/Screenshot 2022-08-16 at 12.53.39 PM.png)

-The topology used is a simple four node network comprising of Cisco NCS 540 and NCS 5500 series platforms. there are two CE nodes connected to PE1 and PE4 to simulate customer networks.
+The topology used is a simple four node network comprising of Cisco NCS 540 and NCS 5500 series platforms.
+There are two CE nodes connected to PE1 and PE4 respectively to simulate customer networks.
 Details of each node along with Loopback IPs are mentioned in the below table.

 | Nodes | Device Type | Loopback0   |
 |-------|-------------|-------------|